 The Management Board is required to prepare financial statements for each financial year, which give a true and fair view of the state of affairs, and of the profit or loss, of the respective companies included in the consolidation.
 They are responsible for maintaining proper accounting records, for safeguarding assets, and for taking reasonable steps to prevent and detect fraud and other irregularities.
 The Management Board is also responsible for selecting suitable accounting policies and applying them on a consistent basis, making judgments and estimates that are prudent and reasonable.
-Applicable accounting standards have been followed and Jubii Europe N.V.'s financial statements, which are the responsibility of the Management Board, are prepared using accounting policies which comply with IFRS.
+Applicable accounting standards have been followed and Jubii Europe N.V.'s financial statements, which are the responsibility of Mr F. Wilsdorf, the sole member of the Management Board, are prepared using accounting policies which comply with IFRS.

-As required by section 5:25c (2)(c) of the Dutch Financial Supervision Act (Wet op het Financieel Toezicht) and on the basis of the foregoing the Management Board has confirmed that to its knowledge:
+As required by section 5:25c (2)(c) of the Dutch Financial Supervision Act (Wet op het Financiael Toezicht) and on the basis of the foregoing the Management Board has confirmed that to its knowledge:

-- the financial statements give a true and fair view of the assets, liabilities, our financial position as of 30 September 2015 of the result of our consolidated operations for the extended financial year for the period ended 30 September 2015. - the annual report includes a fair review of the position at the balance sheet date, the development and performance of the business during the extended financial year of Jubii Europe N.V. and undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that Jubii Europe N.V. faces.
+- the financial statements give a true and fair view of the assets, liabilities, our financial position as of 30 September 2016 of the result of our consolidated operations for the financial year for the period ended 30 September 2016. - the Management Report includes a fair review of the position at the balance sheet date, the development and performance of the business during the extended financial year of Jubii Europe N.V. and undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that Jubii Europe N.V. faces.